-Disney newbies tend to feel the call of doing “all the things”!!!
+Many vacationers tend to feel the call of doing “all the things”!!!
 Chances are you’ve waited a long time to get to Disney and since you’re spending the money will want to make the most of this vacation.
 So a normal Disney World mistake is just shoving every last thing you can into every single day.
 This means you’re getting up early, staying out late, and checking off a list.
 Not that we don’t love Disney checklists.
 This isn’t really what Disney dreams are made of.
 What if you thought for a minute that this wouldn’t be your only Disney vacation?
 What if you decided right now that you could easily go back to Disney every couple years?
 No, this isn’t a sales pitch for the DVC, its just a mindset shift that feels a whole lot better.
 Instead, why not plan on sitting to watch a daytime show or a parade?
 They’ll happen a few times a day and there’s no harm in taking an hour out of your schedule to really enjoy the Dapper Dans, or Main Street Trolley Dancers.

 PRO TIP: Check the Disney Parks Schedule for parade and show times ahead of time, or grab a times guide at the park entrance.

 We totally get that this trip is costing a lot.
 We do.
 You either budget too tightly or not at all.
 Both tactics will get you into trouble.
 For a true budget you can work with check out our Disney on a budget post, which includes some costs and miscellaneous things you probably didn’t consider.
 Chances are you won’t be thinking about the extra money you’ll need for tips or snacks or last minute transportation.
 And if you’re just winging your finances you’ll end up with a somewhat large credit card bill on the other side of this trip.

 Pack Your Disney Day Bag With Less